stenslae/PulsarSideChannel/pulsar_report.md

 When the seed space is small, an attacker could often recover the correct seed as the most likely (Top-1) candidate, regardless of the noise and scrambling levels.
 In some cases, a different seed generated a very similar descrambled output, which lowered Top-1 Accuracy.
 However, the system still achieved 100% Top‑5 accuracy, meaning the true seed consistently appeared among the five closest matches.
 With only 5 possible seeds, an attacker could do further analysis using other datasets to conclusively identify the seed.

-For a single threaded process, brute-forcing 2^16 seeds took ~40 minutes. **But, a more significant number, such as 2^128 seeds, would take about 0.4 nonillion years to brute force!** That's sort of a long time.
+For a single threaded process, brute-forcing 2^16 seeds took ~40 minutes.
+Not bad for a confused undergraduate. **Scaling to 2^128 seeds, however, would take ~0.4 nonillion years.** That's kind of a long time.
 Even if this system was parallelized, that would still be a *computationally infeasible* scale.
 At that magnitude, the amount of false-positive seed collisions also increases, raising the possibility that the Top-5 candidates may not include the correct seed.

 In modern cryptography, this same principle is mirrored: *Sufficiently large key sizes make it computationally infeasible to determine the encryption key through brute‑force, even when the attacker has access to the encrypted data.* Once the number of possible keys becomes extremely large, key recovery by exhaustive search is no longer a practical attack vector.